ZodmanPerth/Win2D-SpriteDemo/README.md

   * SpriteBatch - draws using a sprite batch

 The sprites are square so you can tell the difference when the menu is closed.

+Display of debug information is toggled using the checkbox in the top left.
+The debug information includes the frames per second of the application.